 What is Edge Computing?

 Until recently 90% of enterprise data was sent to the cloud, but this is changing rapidly.
-In fact, this number is dropping to only 25 percent in the next 3 years according to Gartner.
+In fact, this number is dropping to only 25% by 2025, according to Gartner.
 By then, most of the data will be stored and used locally, on the device it was created on, e.g. on smartphones, cars, trains, machines, watches.
-This is Edge Computing.
-Accordingly, edge devices need the same technology stack (just in a much smaller format) as a cloud server.
+This is Edge Computing, and it is an inherently decentralized computing paradigm (as opposed to the centralized cloud computing approach).
+Accordingly, every edge device needs the same technology stack (just in a much smaller format) as a cloud server.
 This means: An operating system, a data storage / persistence layer (database), a networking layer, security functionalities etc. that run efficiently on restricted hardware.

 As you can only use the devices’ resources, which can be pretty limited, inefficient applications can push a device to its limits, leading to slow response rates, crashes, and battery drain.